Climate Change and the National Marine Protected Areas Center

 The National Marine Protected Areas Center (MPA Center) is preparing for climate change by building a national system of MPAs.
 This national system is meant to be geographically and ecologically diverse and represent local, state, regional, and national interests.
 These protected areas can foster resilience to climate change impacts while conserving natural and cultural marine resources of national importance.

-- Facilitate stewardship and effectiveness of MPAs; and
+- Improving MPA design and facilitating stewardship and effectiveness of MPAs;

-- Encourage coordination and collaboration at international, national, regional, and local levels regarding MPA activities.
+- Encouraging coordination and collaboration at international, national, regional, and local levels regarding MPA activities; and

 - Reducing non-climate stressors (e.g., limiting or eliminating destructive fishing practices, overfishing, pollution)